Low BMI Life Insurance Cover For Underweight People

 For all the weight that is put on BMI, it’s not a perfect metric.
 There are many factors other than weight and height that can impact health, and even skew the results of BMI.

 Muscle is denser than fat.
-This means that someone who is quite healthy and works out frequently can have a BMI that classifies them as obese, even though they’re much healthier than someone in a more normal BMI range because of their dedication to fitness and exercise.
+This means that someone who is relatively healthy and works out frequently can have a BMI that classifies them as obese, even though they’re much more nutritious than someone in a more normal BMI range because of their dedication to fitness and exercise.

 BMI changes during pregnancy.
 If you’re carrying a baby, your BMI will be higher.
 Pregnancy also has health impacts, of course, but not in the same way as obesity.
 This is why most BMI calculators say not to use them if you’re pregnant because they’re unreliable at that point.